 - Vanilla bean paste: Avoid using artificial vanilla.
 There are several great brands for fine, pure vanilla, I use Nielsen massey which I love and really recommend

-1. How to make Carrot cake that is light
+1. How to make Carrot cake sponges

 - Pre-heat oven to 180 C / 356 F

-- Eggs must be on room temperature
+- Eggs must be at room temperature

 - Shred carrot fresh